anindilla/compatiblah/README.md

 ### Backend Deployment (Render - Free Tier)

-The backend is configured for Render's free tier deployment.
+The backend is deployed on Render's free tier.
+The Go backend handles sequential category generation for progressive results.

 #### Quick Deploy to Render